 I’ve never been a super outdoorsy person, until recently.
-Having fun does not automatically have to mean spending a lot of money.
+Having fun does not automatically have to mean spending a lot of money and in fact there are many free activities out there.
 And sadly enough, this is something that I have just recently come to terms with.

 My life has changed so much in the past year, and with it comes the activities that I used to enjoy, versus the activities that I enjoy now.
 Before, I feel like all I did was shop.
 Ah, I have no idea how I found that fun to do every single day.

 Having fun by doing things frugally does not mean that you have to hate your life.
 Lets please not confuse frugal with cheap.
 I will not just stay inside and look at a blank wall 24 hours a day just to save money.
 There are so many things that you can do out there that don’t require much money.

 Today’s post will be all about the many frugal and low-cost activities that you can do, including some free summer activities for your family, children, and friends as well.
 Below are several fun, frugal, and free activities for you to try out.
 I also have a post dedicated to the many fun and frugal things to do in St. Louis for you to check out if interested.

 Kayak in a new area is a great free summer activity to do.